Rasel105/Apple_Guys/README.md

 * If you click See All Reviews Button it'll redirect you to the Review section. then you can see 6 card where I stored all customer Reviews.
 * The Dashboard Section where I made 4 Chart.
 1. Pie Chart 2.
 Area Chart 3.
 Line Chart and 4.
 Composed Chart.
 Where I stored Investment and Review Data
 * After that I made Blogs Section Where I Answered 3 Question ans.
+* Last but not the List, Here I use Tailwing CSS, React Router DOM and Recharts